 The Construction Services Section (CSS) provides construction and inspections for state agencies:

 Code inspection to ensure compliance with applicable building codes and regulations

 Rapid Design and Construction

-The Environmental Services Section (ESS) provides environmental planning services for State agencies:
+The Environmental Services Unit (ESU) provides environmental planning services for state agencies:

 CEQA and NEPA documents:

 EIR/EIS, ND/FONSI, exemptions/exclusions

 Development permits and consultation with regulatory agencies, SWPPP.